mmjosedaniel/test-covid-service/README.md

-# Test Covid Servise
+# Test Covid Service

 ## Description:

 This is a test.

-The test is to create a servise to filter the information from a web json API and offer the results as a web json API.
+The test is to create a service to filter the information from a web json API and offer the results as a web json API.

 To call the information you can write the related filter in the url: root/filter.